mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 This wrote repetition is practice without intelligence.
 P19

-Repeating phrases of the sutra can be helpful but only so far, and it may not lead you to resolving the conflict and suffering inside of you.
+Repeating phrases of the sutra can be helpful but only so far, and it may – it will likely – **not lead** to resolving the conflict and suffering inside of you.
 P19

-Suffering is often treated as a lesson in of itself.
+Suffering has been in the past treated as a lesson in of itself by some Buddhist pr.
 Sometimes it is placed along side the concepts of *impermanence* and *non-self*.
 This is not correct.
 Suffering is a cause or result – usually of attachment to something else.
 Impermanence and non-self are qualities that help us not get caught up in signs and signifiers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDM1NjIyNjcsLTE5NjM4MTMyNzcsLT
+eyJoaXN0b3J5IjpbNTgyNDM5NDAzLC0xMDAzNTYyMjY3LC0xOT
-E1OTg3Mjg4MDksMTY0ODg4NzU2NCw5NjY2NTgzNzQsLTMyNTY4
+YzODEzMjc3LC0xNTk4NzI4ODA5LDE2NDg4ODc1NjQsOTY2NjU4
-MDI5MCw4OTM0MjQ0MjMsLTEwOTk3MDczMTQsLTI5MzczNzQ0Ni
+Mzc0LC0zMjU2ODAyOTAsODkzNDI0NDIzLC0xMDk5NzA3MzE0LC
-wxMjM0MjQyMzUsNzQyNDUyNTQxLDY0MzA4ODg5NiwxNDUxMDY1
+0yOTM3Mzc0NDYsMTIzNDI0MjM1LDc0MjQ1MjU0MSw2NDMwODg4
-NDI2LDIxMTM5MzI1MzcsLTk3MTM2ODg2NCwtOTI2OTQxNjg3LC
+OTYsMTQ1MTA2NTQyNiwyMTEzOTMyNTM3LC05NzEzNjg4NjQsLT
-0xODgyODk2MzEzLDE5NDgwOTc1NTEsNTQxOTE2OTA0LDExMzQy
+kyNjk0MTY4NywtMTg4Mjg5NjMxMywxOTQ4MDk3NTUxLDU0MTkx
-ODczMTddfQ==
+NjkwNF19
 -->